Tuesday, February 17, 2026

 The Waiting Is The Hardest Part

 I needed to make a quick run down to Sanford today.
 It's just 94 miles each way and it took 1.2 flight hours.
 Not too bad as the departure turns you North and then East before heading you on course and the arrival was a visual with a 5 mile final.
-I averaged 156 knots which is descent considering much of the flight is down low where I was not really using a lot of power.
+I averaged 156 knots which is decent considering much of the flight is down low where I was not really using a lot of power.

 So overall pretty efficient in the air but it took me 2.0 total engine hours which means there was a lot of waiting.
 First it was cold so I had to let the engines warm.
 Then there was a backup for departure at home.
 The flight down was smooth and there was a large forest fire that made an impressive smoke cloud.

 I was cleared to land 27R which is 11,000'.
-I asked to land long as I wa going to the West side but was told to lans and clear by the crossing runway 18.
+I asked to land long as I was going to the West side but was told to land and clear by the crossing runway 18.
 I did and was given a taxi down Bravo but hold at Lima.
 I did but was wondering why, when I arrived I was alone out there.
 After waiting over a minute it became clear.
 There was an Allegiant jet that was landing 27R and they cleared at Lima so I was holding for them.

 I get that they have lots more people but if I had just been cleared to taxi, I would have been long gone.
 This should have foretold the departure.
 Heading out they have a really odd system.
 The Bravo taxiway is wide and they allow two way traffic.
 So I taxied out on Bravo right side.
 This was after getting a clearance that was a bit much.
 Sanford One departure, radar vectors, WORMS GUANO SHINR Direct.